Introduction

 - Resistors, Capacitors, and Inductors are referred to as passive components.

-- Additional Passive components comprise transformers, diodes, thermistors, varactors, transducers, and various other familiar components.
-These components can be found as both through-hole and surface-mount components, and many are offered in standard packages with typical land patterns.
+- Additional passive components include transformers, diodes, thermistors, varactors, transducers, and others.
+They are available in both through-hole and surface-mount forms, often provided in standard packages with typical land patterns.

 Resistors